realgarit/realsnag-media-downloader/README.md

 ### For End Users

-No additional software required!
-The application comes with bundled tools:
+**No additional software required!** The application is distributed as a self-contained installer that includes everything needed:

+- **.NET 9.0 Runtime** - Bundled with the application
 - **yt-dlp** - Media downloader (bundled)
 - **ffmpeg** - Audio/video processing (bundled)

-The application automatically uses the bundled tools, but can also detect system-installed tools if available.
+Simply download and run the MSI installer - no manual .NET installation needed!

 ## Usage